 1. Ask for an energy audit

 Want to see how well your home is actually performing, compared to others like it?
 With an energy audit, you can discover areas for improvement and savings.
-Hire a professional energy auditor, or contact your utilities companies to inquire whether they offer this service to their customers.
+Hire a professional energy auditor, or contact your utility companies to inquire whether they offer this service to their customers.

 2. Use modern lightbulbs